Vienna · Operators

 What the Vienna operator register costs in America.

 • BME and AIT provenance doing the credibility work.
 Cluster ties and Austrian engineering lineage land as character markers in DACH and as background paragraphs in the US.
-The American reader scans past them looking for the category.
+The American buyer scans past them looking for the category.

 • EUR-priced quotes and pricing left off the table until relationship warms.
 American buyers expect firm dollar pricing that signals the work is serious and the operator is accountable on US terms.